Andaman Islands and NW India 2027

 Another day of dedicated birdwatching in and around Port Blair.
 Explore different areas or revisit key locations for improved chances of sightings and photography.

-AM / PM Safari - Ranthambore
+Day 11: AM / PM Safari - Ranthambore

-05th Mar: Bharatpur full day
+Day 13: Bharatpur full day

-Drive 4 hrs to Agra for Taj Mahal and afterwards drive to Delhi.
+Day 16: Drive to Agra for Taj Mahal and afterwards drive to Delhi.
 There is good birding near by for those who do not wish to visit the Taj Mahal.

 "Each birding stop was thoughtfully planned to maximize the diversity of habitats and birds we could see.
 The food and lodging were excellent - comfortable, authentic and supportive of the local community.
 Steve's endless energy, enthusiasm and knowledge are unbeatable and made the trip unforgettable."